Top Pharmacy Technician Programs in Trenton, NJ: Get The Best PT Schooling

 The curriculum takes fewer than six months to complete and it’s one of the most affordable pharmacy technician programs for New Jersey residents, which includes the PTCE test price but excludes books and materials.
 This program is not eligible for traditional financial aid, but a flexible school-administered payment plan is available to assist in spreading the expense of tuition over the course of the program.

-To be admitted to the program, students must be over the age of 18 and hold a high school diploma or GED and meet all other New Jersey licensing requirements, as well as current vaccination requirements.
+To be admitted to the program, students must be over the age of 18 and hold a high school diploma or GED, and meet all other New Jersey licensing requirements and current vaccination requirements.

 Brookdale Community College